Health Topics

 Instead, choose foods that are high in polyunsaturated or monounsaturated fats.
 These include fish, nuts, and vegetable oils.

 Oils can raise your blood sugar, but not as fast as starch.
 Oils are also high in calories.
-Try to use no more than the recommended daily limit of 7 tsp (35 ml).
+Talk with your provider or dietitian about what your daily target should be for fats and oils.

 WHAT ABOUT ALCOHOL AND SWEETS?